Using Stock Options To Pay Yourself 2% Monthly Dividends

 This is not an options class so I won't get into all the what-ifs down the road.
 Suffice to say you can repeat the performance that gave us eventual profits on ABX in the past with very little risk.
 Now, there are fancier ways to go, so let's pick another example and see if we can make it more interesting than 54.7% in 23 months (2.37%/month).

 Remember, we want to find stocks that are likely to stay in a channel.
 Stocks that have decent volatility day to day (to boost the price of the options we sell) but are not too likely to stray from a trading range of maybe 20% up or down.
-WMT comes to mind, MCD, VZ, T, F...
+Wal-Mart (NYSE:WMT) comes to mind, McDonald's (NYSE:MCD), Verizon (NYSE:VZ), AT&T (NYSE:T), F...
 Blue chips are good when you are beginning, as they are less likely to go to zero.

 I still like Ford, because F is only $12.49 a share so anyone can play with it.
 Option contracts trade in 100-share blocks so SELLING 10 of the 2019 $12 put for $1.92 ($1,920) obligates you to buy 1,000 shares of F for $12 ($12,000) and puts $1,920 in your pocket right away.
 That nets you into the stock for $10.08, which is giving yourself a quick 19.3% discount (see "How to Buy a Stock for a 15-20% Discount").

-And, don't forget, in the worst case, you end up with 2,000 shares at $22,570, which is $11.285/share and then the 0.80 annual dividend is 7% alone and, of course, we'd sell 20 more calls (not puts unless you want 4,000 shares) for $1.80 ($3,600) and suddenly you have 2,000 shares at net $9.485 collecting your 0.20 quarterly dividends - that's 2% per quarter on dividends alone!
+And, don't forget, in the worst case, you end up with 2,000 shares at $22,570, which is $11.285/share and then the 0.80 annual dividend is 7% alone and, of course, we'd sell 20 more calls (not puts unless you want 4,000 shares) for $1.80 ($3,600) and suddenly, you have 2,000 shares at net $9.485 collecting your 0.20 quarterly dividends - that's 2% per quarter on dividends alone!
 Why does anyone put money in a bank?

 As I often say, these are NOT magic beans - there is some risk, BUT - by intelligently managing our risk, we have a much more likely upside than downside and MOST of the time, we can make some very nice returns.

 On the downside, the worst that can happen is you end up owning 1,000 shares of F for net $11.26 - a 10% discount to the current price.
 Given we have such a nice position, we can still sell calls to make even more money.
-Since our cash outlay is a 0.74 credit and margin required is $1.44 per contract, our goal should be just to collect 10% per month of the 0.70 cash+margin we've committed to the trade - otherwise we are engaging in the great sins of greed and over-leveraging.
+Since our cash outlay is a 0.74 credit and margin required is $1.44 per contract, our goal should be just to collect 10% per month of the 0.70 cash+margin we've committed to the trade - otherwise, we are engaging in the great sins of greed and over-leveraging.

 Looking to make 0.07 per month is easy.
-We can, for example, sell 5 March $13 calls for 0.15 ($75) and see how that goes before selling more.
-That's a very easy way to quickly generate 10% monthly returns while your upside risk doesn't kick in until F is over $13.15, well over the top of your spread (otherwise you just roll your short calls along on months you don't collect the cash).
+We can, for example, sell five March $13 calls for 0.15 ($75) and see how that goes before selling more.
+That's a very easy way to quickly generate 10% monthly returns while your upside risk doesn't kick in until F is over $13.15, well over the top of your spread (otherwise, you just roll your short calls along on months you don't collect the cash).

 Again, not magic beans - some months you will win and some you will lose but, on the whole, when the potential is to make 120% per year if you have 12 winners - there's a HELL of a lot of ways you can end up making 20-40% returns with little trouble.